sharpsports/assessments/README.md

 ### Grading Criteria

-- Accuracy: The little stuff matters, small mistakes in a parsed bet create bugs that are hard to track down
+- Accuracy: The little stuff matters.
+Small mistakes in a parsed bet create bugs that are hard to track down.

 - Organization and Readability: Our bet parsing engine is continously changing as we add new sports, bet types and attributes.
 It is essential that our code is easily accessible, logically organized, and well commented.